Think Japanese whisky and big names like Hibiki, Nikka and Yamazaki come to mind.

 Take a look at a bottle of Asakura Premium and you can see what Chand means.
 Though aged for a minimum of six years in sherry casks, there is no age statement on the label.
 The only thing hinting at what’s inside are the words ‘Single Grain Koji Whisky’ on the back.

 He is definitely pushing boundaries here, but prefers to be proud of the fact that the whisky is “101% Japanese” and made in the humble southern region of the country, rather than banking on age statements and other arbitrary markers of quality.

 Everything, other than the sherry casks (though mizunara casks are being used for other products), is produced in Japan.
 From the family-cultivated koji strains and soft spring water to the local barley, everything is sourced domestically.
 Even the bottle, from the glassware to the handmade papel label to the wooden top cap, are Japanese-made.

-And it’s not just for Asakura Premium either.
+And for Kyushu Spirits, it’s not just Asakura Premium that’s coming up.
 Already, a trio of whiskies under the Kyushu Cowboy moniker, all made using koji as well, will soon hit the market.
 It’s meant to capture the rough and rugged nature of Kyushu in a bottle, with each expression being produced from different distilleries.
 There’s even one made using organic rice rather than barley.